n8n-io/n8n-docs/_snippets/data/data-mapping/item-linking-code-node.md

 n8n's item linking allows you to access data from items that precede the current item.
-It also has implications when using the Function node.
+It also has implications when using the Code node.
 Most nodes link every output item to an input item.
 This creates a chain of items that you can work back along to access previous items.
 For a deeper conceptual overview of this topic, refer to [Item linking concepts](/data/data-mapping/data-item-linking/item-linking-concepts).
 This document focuses on practical usage examples.

-When using the Function node, there are some scenarios where you need to manually supply item linking information if you want to be able to use `$("<node-name>").item` later in the workflow.
+When using the Code node, there are some scenarios where you need to manually supply item linking information if you want to be able to use `$("<node-name>").item` later in the workflow.
+All these scenarios only apply if you have more than one incoming item. n8n automatically handles item linking for single items.

 These scenarios are when you:

 * Add new items: the new items aren't linked to any input.
 * Return completely new items.